 After the fourth and final fold, refrigerate the dough for at least 8 hours, but not more than 18 hours.
 The dough can now be used as directed in your recipe.

-Homemade and fresh pastries are very rewarding, so I hope that one of these days, you clear up some of your time and make this amazing croissant dough and be greatly rewarded of the divine results!
+Homemade and fresh pastries are very rewarding, so I hope that one of these days, you clear up some of your time and make this amazing croissant dough and be greatly rewarded with the divine results!

 A simple recipe for croissant dough that yield flaky and buttery pastry.